EmilianoAwefullPeople/AweFullApp-MVP-BinnacleGenerator/README.md

 # AweFullApp-MVP-BinnacleGenerator
 MVP v1.0 of the AweFull People app.
+Simplified version for binnacle creation without AI APIs or integrations.

 -------